openssl/openssl/NOTES-WINDOWS.md

 Note the installer available at <https://github.com/openssl/installer> will set these keys when the installer is run.

+If the registry keys above do not exist on a given system, or if the `OSSL_WINCTX` variable is not defined at build time, OpenSSL makes no attempt to load configuration, engines of modules from disk.

 Special notes for Universal Windows Platform builds, aka `VC-*-UWP`
 -------------------------------------------------------------------